marijnh/Eloquent-JavaScript/09_regexp.md

 {{index ["backslash character", "in regular expressions"]}}

-That looks completely awful, doesn't it?
+That regular expression looks completely awful, doesn't it?
 Half of it is backslashes, producing a background noise that makes it hard to spot the actual ((pattern)) expressed.
 We'll see a slightly improved version of this expression [later](regexp#date_regexp_counted).

 {{index [escaping, "in regexps"], "regular expression", set}}

 These backslash codes can also be used inside ((square brackets)).
 For example, `[\d.]` means any digit or a period character.
-But the period itself, between square brackets, loses its special meaning.
-The same goes for other special characters, such as `+`.
+The period itself, between square brackets, loses its special meaning.
+The same goes for other special characters, such as the plus sign (`+`).

 {{index "square brackets", inversion, "caret character"}}